facebookresearch/hydra/website/versioned_docs/version-0.11/development/contributing.md

 * `nox -s "test_plugins-3.8(pip install -e)"` : Test plugins on Python 3.8 with `pip install -e` as installation method

 ## NEWS Entries
-The `NEWS.rst` file is managed using `towncrier` and all non trivial changes must be accompanied by a news entry.
+The `NEWS.md` file is managed using `towncrier` and all non trivial changes must be accompanied by a news entry.

 To add an entry to the news file, first you need to have created an issue